orspain/nbdev/README.md

-# nbdev template
+# Exploration with nbdev

-Use this template to more easily create your nbdev project.
+Not too much to see here.